mathewlippincott/TALA/Bibliography.md

+Most of the following papers treat the kite in a simplified manner, as a flat plane inclined into the wind.
+Those dynamics are explained in more depth in the book:

+Komura, Hirotsugu & Ito, Toshio.
+"Kites: The Science and the Wonder" Japanese Publications Inc. Tokyo: 1983. ["Tako No Kagaku" Shogakukan Publishing.
+Tokyo: 1979]

 __General Tethered Anemometry:__

 Chow, W.Y, & R.H.
 Kirchhoff.
 “Tethersonde and Kite Anemometer Evaluation.”
 PNL-6708, Pacific Northwest Laboratory.
 Subcontractor Report for US DOE.
 Richland: October 1988.